tongson/omnia/README.md

 1. Run `make`<br/>
 If you want to link statically run `make STATIC=1`<br/>
 During developlement or debugging run `make DEBUG=1`

+2. The executable will be located under the `bin/` directory

 #### Adding plain Lua and Moonscript modules.
 (NOTE: VENDOR and SRC are interchangeable.)